-If you have two or more products that meet a segment's fine cut criteria, the Sales Budget for each product contributes to that segment's Accessibility.
-The more products you have in the segment's circle, the stronger your distribution channels, support systems, etc. This is because each product's Sales Budget contributes to the segment's Accessibility.
+If you have two or more products that meet a segment's fine cut criteria, the sales budget for each product contributes to that segment's accessibility.
+The more products you have in the segment's fine cut, the stronger your distribution channels, support systems, etc. This is because each product's sales budget contributes to the segment's accessibility.

 If you have one product in a segment, there is no additional benefit to spending more than \$3,000,000.
-If you have two or more products in a segment, there is no additional benefit to spending more than a \$4,500,000 split between the products, for example, two products with sales budgets of \$2,250,000 each (see Figure 2.6).
+If you have two or more products in a segment, there is no additional benefit to spending more than a \$4,500,000 split between the products, for example, two products with sales budgets of \$2,250,000 each (see Figure 4.3).